-You can also apply ONLINE as per the WCED guidelines, but we prefer that you apply in writing, using the abovementioned form.
+PLEASE DO NOT apply ONLINE – we recommend you apply using the abovementioned form and submit the forms to us via post or courier.

 If you live in Simon’s Town and surrounds, you can hand in the form at the LAWHILL MARITIME CENTRE OFFICE once it has been completed.

 But if you live far away, and will also be applying for hostel accommodation and a bursary, you must post this form, together with the one below, to the address as provided on the Boarding and Bursary Application form below.
 The forms and supporting documents must be posted or couriered to us (NOT emailed).